-Operates or tends sewing machines to join, reinforce, decorate, or perform related sewing operations in the manufacture of garment or nongarment products.
+Operates or tend sewing machines to join, reinforce, decorate, or perform related sewing operations in the manufacture of garment or nongarment products.

 This career is part of the Manufacturing cluster Manufacturing Production pathway.